 Vinyl

 Is hot right now.
-According to a recent Guardian article: “sales of vinyl reached a 25-year high as consumers young and old have once again embraced physical formats of music.”
+According to a recent Guardian article, ” vinyl sales reached a 25-year high as consumers young and old have once again embraced physical formats of music.”
 Make sure you keep the fact that ordering can take months and make sure you are prepared to mail it out and carry it to shows (it’s heavy!)
 We love solid merch for short affordable runs (but note they take 10-12 weeks to order!)

 DIY Craft Items

-We also love the idea of creating unique DIY items as a vehicle of selling your music, our client Mary Jennings sells beautiful bolo ties at her shows and in her Etsy store when she’s not on the road.
+We also love the idea of creating unique DIY items as a vehicle for selling your music.
+Our client, Mary Jennings, sells beautiful bolo ties at her shows and in her Etsy store when she’s not on the road.
 We loved hanging out with her and watching her fans try on ties after her set.

 Crowdfunding

-Crowdfunding is a great way to fund an album, a tour or a big idea.
+Crowdfunding is a great way to fund an album, a tour, or a big idea.
 By the time your campaign ends, your contributors are invested in the idea and the journey, increasing their loyalty levels to “super fan” status.
-However you must keep in mind that the average crowdfunding campaign raises $7,000, according to fundable, and it takes dedication and perseverance to pull off successfully.
+However, according to Fundable, the average crowdfunding campaign raises $7,000, and it takes dedication and perseverance to pull off successfully.

-Also – no crowd, no crowdfunding, so make sure you have a real dedicated fan base before you try this.
-In order to raise $5,000, you would need around 250 backers who would give an average of $20 each.
-In order to raise $10,000, you would need around 500 backers, who would, again, give an average of $20 each.
+Also – no crowd, no crowdfunding, so make sure you have an actual dedicated fan base before you try this.
+To raise $5,000, you would need around 250 backers to give an average of $20 each.
+To raise $10,000, you would need around 500 backers, who would, again, give an average of $20 each.

 Subscription Sites

-There is another area that artists are moving towards, where people sign up to receive music via Bandcamp or support the creation of videos and content through Patreon.
+Artists are also moving towards an area where people sign up to receive music via Bandcamp or support the creation of videos and content through Patreon.

-Just because people don’t buy CD’s anymore and even downloads are in a decline, people are willing to support artists, you just need to give them the platform to do so and interesting items and experiences to offer.
+Just because people don’t buy CDs anymore and even downloads are in decline, people are willing to support artists.
+You just need to give them the platform to do so and interesting items and experiences to offer.

 Patreon